katungi/Xylophone-flutter/README.md

 ## How to install

-*First of all install flutter.
+-First of all install flutter.
 To get started visit the official website, [www.https://flutter.dev/](https://flutter.dev/docs).

-*clone the project to your preferred location.
+-clone the project to your preferred location.

-*Install the audioPlayer from the flutter plugin store from the dart lang official site, [https://pub.dev/packages/audioplayers](https://pub.dev/packages/audioplayers)
+-Install the audioPlayer from the flutter plugin store from the dart lang official site, [https://pub.dev/packages/audioplayers](https://pub.dev/packages/audioplayers)

-*install it in the dependencies, under cuppertino icons.
+-Install it in the dependencies, under cuppertino icons.

-*then run the command:
+-Then run the command:
  >flutter pub get

--after the packages are installed you are ready to go :smile:
+-After the packages are installed you are ready to go :smile:

--run the app to your preffered emulator or physical device in debug mode using:
+-Run the app to your preffered emulator or physical device in debug mode using:
 > flutter run

 ## What you will learn